micmejia/bible-dump/NKJV/Leviticus/Lev 20.md

 Then the Lord spoke to Moses, saying,

 ###### 2
-"Again, you shall say to the children of Israel: 'Whoever of the children of Israel, or of the strangers who [^a]dwell in Israel, who gives _any_ of his descendants to Molech, he shall surely be put to death.
+"Again, you shall say to the children of Israel: 'Whoever of the children of Israel, or of the strangers who dwell in Israel, who gives _any_ of his descendants to Molech, he shall surely be put to death.
 The people of the land shall stone him with stones.

 ###### 3
-I will set My face against that man, and will [^b]cut him off from his people, because he has given _some_ of his descendants to Molech, to defile My sanctuary and profane My holy name.
+I will set My face against that man, and will cut him off from his people, because he has given _some_ of his descendants to Molech, to defile My sanctuary and profane My holy name.

 ###### 4
-And if the people of the land should in any way [^c]hide their eyes from the man, when he gives _some_ of his descendants to Molech, and they do not kill him,
+And if the people of the land should in any way hide their eyes from the man, when he gives _some_ of his descendants to Molech, and they do not kill him,

 ###### 5
 then I will set My face against that man and against his family; and I will cut him off from his people, and all who prostitute themselves with him to commit harlotry with Molech.